Last updated on March 1, 2026

-These are the primary watch movement components found in most antique pocket watches, although the visual layout may change between models.
+Most antique pocket watches feature these primary movement components, though the visual layout varies between models.
 In this post, we are looking at an antique pocket watch using a going barrel.
 We will examine the main components and how they interact with each other.
 Some of the components are not visible on the cut-away image.

 The Mainspring